Thought surrounding the music.

 The Speaker System at Mama Earth Massage

 The Mama Earth Massage studio’s Sonos system and the thoughtful playlist curation is as much of an amenity as the seventies vintage decor.
-Paying attention to music and a curating personalized playlists is an overlooked way for massage therapists to enhance their practice.
-I’m sharing what I’ve found here in case clients want to set up their own system, or also in case fellow therapists want to see the benefits I’ve found from focusing on ‘spa music’.
+Paying attention to music and a curating personalized playlists is sometimes underutilized by massage therapists as a way to enhance their practice.
+I’m sharing what I’ve found here in case clients want to set up their own system, or also in case fellow therapists want to see the benefits I’ve found from focusing on my choices in ‘spa music’.

 Worth knowing are the repeat and crossfade options.
 I found this Pocket Lint article on Sonos hacks which details some features of interest to a massage therapist: pairing and unpairing speakers, analog/optical/coaxial digital outputs for patching in existing high-fi systems, upgrading older Sonos speakers, playing vinyl, and muting a single speaker so you can take a phone call.
 The grouping and ungrouping function is useful for layering different tracks on different speakers, effectively creating a soundscape in your studio.
 Voice control and Crossfade are ideal for treatment sessions when you can’t stop using your hands to switch a song or adjust the volume, and also to avoid another thing massage therapists dread – clumsy, silent gaps between songs.